-- Align federal, state, tribal, local, and other stakeholder responses around a set of goals and outcomes that are informed by thoughtful recommendations. - Foster collaborations within and across stakeholder groups. - Optimize existing family caregiver support efforts by reducing redundancy, improving information sharing, and infusing best practices systemwide.
+- Align federal, state, tribal, local, and other stakeholder responses around a set of goals and outcomes that are informed by thoughtful recommendations. - Foster collaborations within and across stakeholder groups.

-- Prioritize efforts to better serve populations of caregivers who have not been reached historically. - Ensure that all efforts to uplift caregivers are person- and family-centered, trauma-informed, and culturally competent.
+- Optimize existing family caregiver support efforts by reducing redundancy, improving information sharing and the infusing best practices systemwide. - Prioritize efforts to advance equity for unserved and underserved populations of caregivers. - Ensure that all efforts to uplift caregivers are person- and family-centered, trauma informed, and culturally competent.